paulhamsh/Heltec-Intercepter/README.md

 27 - 27
 ```
-14 and 12 are remapped for serial traffic.
+14 and 12 are remapped for serial traffic
 27 to 27 is to sync between the devices

 Yes - connect 14 to 14 - the two programs use different pins for send and receive, so no need to cross the wires.